hppr-dev/vuex-bind-plugin/README.md

 The tranform function is passed an object with `endpoint`, and `input_params` fields.
 The `endpoint` is a reference to the endpoint definition, `input_params` are the current parameter values.

-The additional `mock_data` can be excluded when building for production by adding `remove_mock_data` rule to your vue or webpack config.
+*Not Implemented Yet* -- The additional `mock_data` can be excluded when building for production by adding `remove_mock_data` rule to your vue or webpack config.

 ```
 // vue.config.js